Digital object identifier: What it is and why it matters?

 Digital object identifier

 Digital technology is evolving for healthcare research, development, and delivery.
 Research publication has also been shifted from print to digital avenues.
-Readers must have noticed that the majority of the journal article are published with a digital object identifier (DOI).
+Readers must have noticed that the majority of the journal articles are published with a digital object identifier (DOI).
 It is a credential for digital objects such as research articles, chapters in a book, and datasets on the internet.
 DOIs provide a way to locate and access digital content easily.
 A DOI in an article has a potential for usage in the promotion and dissemination of the article.
-In this article, we described brief about a DOI, its structure, usage, problems with its use, possible solution, and avenues where it can be used for article promotion.
+In this article, we describe briefly about a DOI, its structure, usage, problems with its use, possible solution, and avenues where it can be used for article promotion.

 WHAT IS A DOI?